infor-design/enterprise-wc/src/components/ids-pager/README.md

 **3.x to 4.x**

 - This did not exist as a standalone component
-- Datagrid paging has new options - see datagrid docs
+- Datagrid paging has new options - see data grid docs

 **4.x to 5.x**